Samuel-Okongo/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 Description: [The epic is about creating a website to help kids get familiar with technology, with the goal of fostering their interest and skills in tech-related fields.

-Goals: Introduce various aspects of technology such as programming, robotics, and electronics to kids.
+Goals: Introduce various aspects of technology such as programming, robotics, teamwork and electronics to kids.

 User Stories: As a kid, I want to be able to explore and learn about different technologies in a fun and interactive way.